History of Luke Weaver in Timeline

 2015: Palm Beach Cardinals Season

-In 2015, Luke Weaver spent the season with Palm Beach.
-He was awarded the Cardinals July Pitcher of the Month.
-He was also selected for the high Class-A minor leagues All-Star team by Baseball America.
-He finished the season with an 8–5 record and a 1.62 ERA in 19 starts.
+In 2015, Luke Weaver played for the Palm Beach Cardinals.
+He earned the Cardinals' July Pitcher of the Month Award after a strong performance.
+Baseball America selected him for the high Class-A minor leagues All-Star team.
+He finished the season with an 8-5 record and a 1.62 ERA in 19 starts.

 August 13, 2016: Major League Debut

-On August 13, 2016, Luke Weaver was called up to the Cardinals and made his major league debut against the Chicago Cubs.
-He pitched four innings, giving up two runs.
-After the season, MLB Pipeline and the Cardinals named him their 2016 Minor League Pitcher of the Year.
-He finished the season with a 1–4 record and 5.70 ERA in nine games for St. Louis.
+On August 13, 2016, Luke Weaver was called up by the Cardinals and made his major league debut against the Chicago Cubs.
+He was later named the Cardinals' 2016 Minor League Pitcher of the Year by both MLB Pipeline and the Cardinals organization.

 2016: MLB Debut